Time To First Byte: Definition, Reasons & Ways To Reduce

 Sluggish server connection speed

-• Limited bandwidth: If the server has limited available bandwidth, it can result in slower data transmission, leading to higher TTFB.
+- Limited bandwidth: If the server has limited available bandwidth, data transmission can be slower, leading to higher TTFB.

-• Network congestion: High levels of network congestion or bottlenecks between the server and the user’s browser can cause delays in data transmission, thereby increasing TTFB.
+- Network congestion: High levels of network congestion or bottlenecks between the server and the user’s browser can delay data transmission, thereby increasing TTFB.

 External APIs utilization